Paying for noxious weeds

 Posted on April 15th, 2009 by Phuong

-One of our biggest pet peeves is walking into a commercial nursery and finding plantsenglish_ivy_leaves_on_rock_smallashx1 for sale that are considered noxious weeds.
+One of our biggest pet peeves is walking into a commercial nursery and finding plants for sale that are considered noxious weeds.
 Washington has a state law that requires citizens to help control noxious weeds, but that doesn’t always mean you can’t find it for sale in various places.
 In our opinion, no Seattle landscape should have English ivy, English holly, Scotch broom or any of the numerous other weeds that spread like rapid-fire and choke out our native plants and take over natural landscapes.

 Ivy in particular is vicious because it’s well-adapted to our climate, grows year-round West of the Cascades, and can cover everything in its reach.
 It’s hard to get rid of it once it has taken over your landscape, so we recommend the next best thing: prevention.
 Don’t buy any ivy (or other noxious weeds) if you can help it, even if you find a tiny little plant at the nursery and think it can’t be that harmful.